Lp-Francois/Cybersecurity/README.md

 ### Virus

 __Vocabulary__
-Wild Virus : most common
+* Wild Virus : most common.
-Zoo Virus : old ones and in laboratories
+* Zoo Virus : old ones and in laboratories.
-False positive : wrongly detected as virus
+* False positive : wrongly detected as virus.
-False negative : undetected by anti-virus
+* False negative : undetected by anti-virus.
-Known virus : Listed by anti-virus editor
+* Known virus : Listed by anti-virus editor.
-Unknown virus : isn't or is no more in the antivirus signatures table Polymorph virus : Light modification of the code to modify the signature
+* Unknown virus : isn't or is no more in the antivirus signatures table.
+* Polymorph virus : Light modification of the code to modify the signature.

+__Different virus :__

+#### Boot virus
+Infect when the computer boots (from external drive).
+Counter-measure : BIOS setup, avoid boot from external drive.

+#### Excecutable virus
+Propagation through excecutable file.
+Infection when the infected program is excecuted (games, utilities).

+#### Macro virus
+Propagation through Word, Excel, Access.
+Infection when file is opened with the associated application.
+Parade : desactivate macro

+#### Worm
+Propagation through mails in messages and attached pieces.
+Use a secure mail and browser.
+Forbied attached mails and excecutable attachments.

-__Different virus__
+__Components to struggle virus__

-	[...]
+#### Enduser equipment security
+Secure OS, email and browser.
+Apply patches, don't install unnecessary products and utilities, minimize started services.

+#### User awareness
+Sensitization : sessions, flyers, etc.

+Teach best practices to follow :
+- Doesn't open all documents,
+- Care to downloading,
+- Read the security charts and know the punishments.

+#### Antivirus